 But Baron Kimura gets the drop on Joe, shooting him while trying to protect Anya.
 The American Army arrives just in time, raking Baron Kimura full of bullets before he can detonate a grenade.
 That’s another interesting thing from old Hollywood: Joe isn’t even the one who vanquishes Kimura but rather some nameless Army officer.

 At first, Joe’s wounds look superficial but he’s fading fast.
 After a heartfelt goodbye to Trina and Anya, Joe is carried out on a stretcher as the camera blurs into oblivion.
 It’s a downer ending and very indicative of film noir.
-However, Tokyo Joe is not the best representation of the genre, since it changes tones quite often: it’s part moody noir, part international intrigue, with some corn thrown in.
+In fact, Tokyo Joe is part moody noir, part international intrigue, with some corn thrown in.
 That being said, it’s definitely worth a watch for Bogart fans, noir fans, and anyone interested in this brief period of history that ended on June 25th, 1950.

 - A big theme of the movie, intentional or not, is the “rehabilitation” of the Japanese people.
 Although there is a fair dose of “Yellow Peril” stereotyping in the form of Baron Kimura and Trina’s maid who turns out to be a spy, there are also positive portrayals of the Japanese in the forms of Ito and “Kamikaze”, an almost unthinkable gesture only a few years earlier.
 In fact, I’ve only seen two wartime movies which even bother to have “good” Japanese characters and that’s Behind the Rising Sun and Blood on the Sun, both of which merit their own reviews eventually.